 This includes airline perks, as well as those examples in paragraph 9.4 it will include such things as restaurant meals, theatre trips and other entertainment provided during a trip or holiday, hotel accommodation and car hire other than as specified in paragraph 9.4.

 These perks should be treated as separate supplies and taxed accordingly.
 This list is not exhaustive.
 The provision of perks, which are not allowable, may mean the airline is liable to use the Tour Operators Margin Scheme.
-You can find further information in Tour Operators Margin Scheme for VAT (Notice 709/5).

 9.6 Passenger perks supplied with passenger transport